arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 * An **aesthetic** is something that you can see about a data element on a graphic, such as its **position** on an x/y grid, but also other features such as for example its **color**.
 * An **aesthetic mapping** is a rule that tells ggplot how to draw the data from a specific column of the data set on the plot.
 These are elements that would result in a different looking visualization if you were to change the data being provided.
 For example, the height of a bar changes depending on the data, and the x and y position of a point on a scatter plot changes depending on the data).

-Of course, there are other visual elements of a data visualization that wouldn't automatically change if you change the data you provide.
-For example, the color of the background of the graph, or the label of the axes.
-R gives us a lot of control over these elements as well, however, since they aren't "mapped" to a specific quality of the data, we **"set"** them, rather than "map".
+Of course, there are other visual elements of a data visualization that **wouldn't** automatically change if you change the data you provide.
+For example, the color of the background of the graph and the label of the axes won't change even if new data is added.
+R gives us a lot of control over these elements as well.
+Please note, however: since they aren't "mapped" to a specific quality of the data, we **"set"** them, rather than "map" them, which means we don't put these assignments inside `aes()`.

 <div class = "care">
 Don't worry if this distinction seems a bit fuzzy at first -- it can be tricky to grapple with, and will become clearer over time as you gain more experience manipulating visualizations in R. Even advanced coders sometimes set an aesthetic they meant to map, and vice versa.
 </div>

 Let's consider an example in a data frame with three columns, called "a", "b", and "c".